 Are qualifying earnings the same as ordinary time earnings?

 Not exactly.
-Qualifying Earnings (QE) replaces Ordinary Time Earnings (OTE) as the super calculation base under Payday Super from 1 July 2026.
+Qualifying Earnings (QE) replaces ordinary time earnings (OTE) as the super calculation base under Payday Super from 1 July 2026.
 For most employees, QE and OTE produce similar results, but QE has a slightly broader definition in some cases.

 Does overtime count as qualifying earnings?

 Generally no. Overtime pay is excluded from qualifying earnings in most cases.
 Only pay for ordinary hours of work — including applicable loadings on those ordinary hours — forms part of qualifying earnings for super calculation purposes.
+Your payroll system must clearly separate ordinary hours from overtime, which starts with correct award interpretation at the roster level.

 Is casual loading included in qualifying earnings?